rodlie/natron-plugins/GLSL/Channel/y_mult_div_GL/README.md

 # y_mult_div_GL

-Another multiply and divide an image by it's matte shader.
+Another multiply and divide an image by its matte shader.